NeganSmith92/lecture-notes/content/notes/xx1000/hello-world.md

 ---
-title: "Profiling Dosen Pengajar"
+title: "Idea For A Website And The Result"
 date: 2023-09-18T07:44:00+07:00
-authors: ['Zafran Marvis / CODENAME 300']
+authors: ['Zafran Marvis / NIT 21181300']
 tags: ['xx1000']
 draft: false
 math: true